tsirosgeorge/toast-notification/Readme.md

 | `onClick`    | `function` or `null` | `null` | Callback function executed when the toast is clicked.                                        |
 | `onShow`     | `function` or `null` | `null` | Callback function executed when the toast appears (after it's added to the DOM and shown).   |
 | `onDismiss`  | `function` or `null` | `null` | Callback function executed when the toast is dismissed and removed from the DOM.             |

+## 📝 License

+© 2025 George Tsiros.
+All rights reserved.

+This software is provided for **use only as distributed** by the author.

+### ❌ Restrictions
+- Modifying or creating derivative works is **not allowed**.
+- Redistributing, sublicensing, or reselling the software is **prohibited**.
+- Reverse engineering or extracting the source code is **strictly forbidden**.

+### ⚠️ Disclaimer
+This software is provided "as is", without warranty of any kind.
+Use at your own risk.

+📬 For commercial licensing or inquiries, please contact the author at: tsirosgeorge@pm.me

+---

+**Note:** This package is marked as `UNLICENSED` in `package.json` to reflect these restrictions.